minichdemo/CaesarCipherDecryptionTool/README.md

 Now that you understand modulus, we can build our decryption tool.

 ### Step 1: Fill the numbers 65 - 90 in series (ASCII codes for A through Z)
 Start by creating a new spreadsheet in Excel.
 Choose *Excel | Blank Workbook*.
 Then we will use Excels "fill handle" to place the numbers 65 - 90 in series.
-Type `65` in cell `A2`.
-Right click on the little black box at the right bottom of cell `A2` (called the "fill handle") and drag to the right to `fill series` to cell `Z2` as shown below.
+Type `65` in cell `A2` and `66` in cell `B2`.
+Highlight that pair of cells, right click on the little black box at the right bottom of cell `B2` (called the "fill handle") and drag to the right to `fill series` to cell `Z2` as shown below.

 ![](Caesar1.png)